aklapatch/DevToolsAndPractice/README.md

 ## Code editors
 + [Vim](https://www.vim.org/download.php/): It's everywhere, and for good reason.

++ [Emacs](https://www.gnu.org/software/emacs/): A very extensible and customizable text editor.
+It has been said that emacs could be its own operating system, based on how many programs and functionality you can add on top of ig.

 + [Neovim](https://neovim.io/): Modernized vim.
 I try to use it instead of vim, but that tends to be difficult.

 + [Oni2](https://github.com/onivim/oni2): currently alpha, nvim IDE based on [revery](https://github.com/revery-ui/revery).